simonneutert/strava-export-organizer-web/README.md

 This will start both the web application and ClamAV daemon.
 The application will automatically scan all uploaded files for malware.

+**Important:** ClamAV is accessed exclusively via TCP port 3310.
+The application uses the INSTREAM command to send file contents over the network connection, as ClamAV runs in Docker/Podman without direct file system access.

 #### Environment Variables

 - `CLAMAV_ENABLED=true` - Enable virus scanning (default: false in development)